What It Means to Be a Lay Woman in the World

 I invite you to develop the awareness that:

-It is up to you to begin considering what it means for you to be a Catholic lay woman in the world.
+It is up to you to begin considering what it means for you to be a lay woman in the world.

 If you need assistance in understanding or discerning what, how, and where you can exercise your lay apostolate in daily life — in your family, at work, in your social and cultural life, or in civic and political life — please do not hesitate to reach out to me.